ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 	...)
 ```

-`read_csv` is for "flat" files.
+`read_csv` is for "flat" text files, where each data point is on another row, and the fields in a row are separated by some delimiter (e.g. comma).
 Other pandas functions exist for loading other kinds of data (read from database, Excel file, etc.)

 :::